adthoughtsglobal/Nova-OS/README.md

 ![Untitled design](https://github.com/user-attachments/assets/e8932e65-05fd-40de-9745-98abf9201dad)
 # Welcome to NovaOS!
 The fully local, Free, Source available WebOS Made for you!
+Often mistakenly assumed as a linux distro

 [Homepage](https://adthoughtsglobal.github.io/NovaOS/) | [Docs](https://novaos.gitbook.io/novaos-docs) | [Discord](https://discord.gg/atkqbwEQU8) | [Try it](https://github.com/adthoughtsglobal/Nova-OS?tab=readme-ov-file#how-do-i-access)

 <a href="https://discord.gg/atkqbwEQU8"><img src="https://github.com/user-attachments/assets/40715546-d00a-47c1-8b82-5c19d6fc3b85" height="30"></a>
 <a href="https://discord.gg/8mnnkUP2G8"><img src="https://github.com/user-attachments/assets/0e25c5e3-e65a-4ceb-ae31-6f9fcf8fe8bd" height="30"></a>

 # NovaOS is the superpower for any device.

 ![image](https://github.com/user-attachments/assets/79dc5d0b-b794-4d44-b5b4-11dfddafa81e)

 NovaOS is a powerful web operating system built for everything.
 From daily tasks to endless fun, it has you covered.
 A customizable system designed for any device with a browser.
 It offers a fast, secure, and feature-rich experience for gaming and daily tasks, with dynamic personalization and seamless updates.
+Its

 # What makes it special?
 - NovaOS is the **completely free**, **mobile supported**, **PWA installable**, **fully local** **web desktop** system.
 It has a fully self-created ecosystem of features and a very unique user experience.